Smpljack/Smpljack.github.io/content/publications/precipitation-streamflow-thermodynamics/index.md

 publication: "*npj Climate and Atmospheric Science (2025)*"
 publication_short: ""

-abstract: This study examines the thermodynamic response of extreme precipitation and river floods to warming across the contiguous United States, elucidating how regional land-hydrological processes can dominate can dominate precipitation changes.
+abstract: This study examines the thermodynamic response of extreme precipitation and river floods to warming across the contiguous United States, elucidating how regional land-hydrological processes can dominate precipitation changes.

 tags:
   - Climate Science